ManticoreGamesInc/platform-documentation/src/api/uipanel.md

 # UIPanel

 A UIControl which can be used for containing and laying out other UI controls.
+Inherits from [UIControl](uicontrol.md).

 ## Properties